-- President and Portfolio Manager of T.I.P.
-Wealth Manager Inc., which has been retained by the Manager to act as the Investment Manager of the Partnership. - As Portfolio Manager, Mr. Huang identifies and qualifies investment opportunities both at the company and industry level, ensuring they are strong investments with capital appreciation potential for the Maple Short Duration 2014-II Flow-Through Limited Partnership portfolio. - Mr. Jim Huang has acted as portfolio manager or co-manager of 18 prior flow-through limited partnerships.
+- Mr. Jim Huang is the Pr. side it and Portfolio Manager of T.I.P.
+Wealth Manager Inc., which has been retained by the Manager to act as the Investment Manager of the Partnership. - As Port oliv Manager, Mr. Huang identifies and qualifies investment opportunities both at the company and ind sty evel, ensuring they are strong investments with capital appreciation potential for the Maple Short Duration 2014-II Flow-Through Limited Partnership portfolio. - Mr. Jim Huang has acted as portfolio manager or co-manager of 18 prior flow-through limited partnerships.

-BRUCE FAIR, BA - DIRECTOR
+BRUCE FAIR.
+BA - DIRECTOR

-- ➤ Director of Maple Leaf Short Duration 2013-II and 2014-II Flow-Through Management Corp. and Executive Vice President, Western Canada for Maple Leaf Funds, Group of Companies. - > President and director of Mench Capital Corp., a financial services and capital markets consulting company - Over 20 years experience in product syndication, business development and distribution of financial products and services in focused primarily on the oil and gas and mining sector.
+- > Director of Maple Leaf Short Duration 2013-II and 2014-II Flow-Through Management Corp. and Executive Vice President, Western Canada for Maple Leaf Funds, Group of Companies. - President and director of Mench Capital Corp., a financial services and capital markets consulting company - Over 20 years experience in product syndication, business development and distribution of financial products and services in focused primarily on the oil and gas and mining sector.